TheCodeMaster2005/Create-a-Title/README.md

 ## Summary

 This software will go through a story to figure out what it is about and come up with a catchy title for the story without you having to go through the effort of thinking of something yourself.
-It can use currently existing stories as a wide range of training data to understand how titles are made and what relation they have to the story.
+It can use currently existing stories as a wide range of training data to understand how titles are made and what relations they have to the story.

 ## Background